castuardo/BuildXL/Public/Src/Tools/ContentPlacementAnalysisTools/ContentPlacementAnalysisTools.Core/ContentPlacementClassifier.md

 and we should always remove columns 2,3,4 (SharingClassId, NumQueues, NumBuilds).
 As long as you add the correct indexes in the ignore list and create a tree with the correct values, then there no problem on zeroing the constrctor argument, since it wont be used by the tree.
 As you can imagine, adding a new column is harder.
 You have to make sure the data structure
-(see ontentPlacementAnalysisTools.Core.ML.Classifier.RandomForestInstance) has one attribute (with that EXACT column name) in the dictionary.
+(see ContentPlacementAnalysisTools.Core.ML.Classifier.RandomForestInstance) has one attribute (with that EXACT column name) in the dictionary.

-If the tree and the tree has more attributes than the instance, then you will have problems in the classification.
+If the tree has more attributes than the instance, then you will have problems in the classification.

 ## Classifying: